 In the Dutch East Indies (modern-day Indonesia), De doos van Pandora was prohibited for persons under 17 years of age.
 In Cuba, it was shown under the title, Lulu la Pecadora, which translates into English as the finger-wagging Lulu the Sinner.

-By the time Pandora’s Box arrived in the United States in October 1929, it had been altered and likely cut.
-(The print that arrived in the United States was likely one intended for English-speaking countries, as this print was known to have English subtitles.)
+By the time Pandora’s Box arrived in the United States in October 1929, it had been both altered and cut.
+(The print that arrived in the United States was likely the one intended for English-speaking countries, as this print was known to have English subtitles.)
 In fact, as the New York “Application for License” shown below indicates, the title of the 10 reel film is given as “Pandora’s Box (Revised Print)”.
 As well, the eliminations line is checked on the bottom of the form, suggesting further cuts would be necessary for the film to be approved by the state’s Motion Picture Division.
-(At the time, a number of American states, and even some cities, had their own censorship boards.)
+(At the time, a number of American states, and even some cities, had their own censorship boards.
+In order to show a film, one must have had a license.)
 The two page “Report of Examiner”, from less than a month later, details the requested cuts and notes on which reel the objectionable material could be found.
 For example, the first cut reads “Reel 3: Eliminate scenes where Dr. Schöen and Lulu embrace sensuously, on couch.”
 Notably, on this same form, the film has been reduced to eight reels, suggesting as much as 24 minutes may have been cut from the print.

 The handwritten “Report of Examiner” memo was typed up two days later and sent to Joseph R. Fliesler, the managing director of Moviegraphs, Inc., a distributor which oversaw the selection of films shown at the Fifty-Fifth Street Playhouse (the theater where Pandora’s Box was first shown in the United States).
 It was no easy task, as Fliesler’s letter from two days later (shown below) makes clear.
 The examiner requested the removal of seven scenes and ten subtitles from five reels.
 The reasons given were “immoral” – “will tend to corrupt morals” – “will tend to incite to crime”.
 Fliesler’s November 27th reply (shown below) notes that most of the requested eliminations were made, but states it is “manifestly impossible” to cut the scene in which Dr. Schön urges Lulu to kill herself — as it would “destroy the intent of the film”.
 The Motion Picture Division replied the same day and stated the cuts ordered were not satisfactorily made.
 Apparently, Fliesler’s cut more and two days later, examiners from the Motion Picture Division determined the eliminations were “made as directed”.
 On November 30th, a seal (or license) was issued for Pandora’s Box (show below).